-Best Infrared Heater: Versonel Wall Mount Infrared Indoor Outdoor Heater
+Best Infrared Patio Heater: Versonel Wall Mount Infrared Indoor Outdoor Heater

-Optionally, there are other Versonal Infrared Heater models with remote control, which makes it easy to operate so you won’t have to reach up on the wall to adjust it.
+Optionally, there are other Versonel Infrared Heater models with remote control, which makes it easy to operate so you won’t have to reach up on the wall to adjust it.

 This infrared model uses electricity and has a six foot cord.
 There are no fumes, chemicals, or odors produced since it uses reflective heat technology, making it available for indoor use.